SixArm/consulting-agreement/README.md

 ### Prior Invention

-The expression "Prior Invention" means an idea, invention, product, service, patent, copyright, trademark, service mark, source code, documentation, design, or work that an individual or entity created before entering into the Agreement, whether explicitly enumerated or not.
+The expression "Prior Invention" shall mean an idea, invention, product, service, patent, copyright, trademark, service mark, source code, documentation, design, or work that an individual or entity created before entering into the Agreement, whether explicitly enumerated or not.